 The pith can be removed from the stem and used as a thickener for soups and stews

-The stems are used to make a useful bushcrafting cordage, while the fluffy seed heads makes great tinder
+The stems are used to make useful bushcraft cordage, while the fluffy seed heads make great tinder